+The concept behind BRT is that just as a car owner would periodically “tune up” an automobile, facility managers can likewise “tune up” buildings for optimal and consistent performance.
 Most large commercial buildings use sophisticated building management and control systems (BAS/BMS) to manage HVAC and other building systems.
-BRT is a process for performing “data-driven diagnostics”, using trend-log data collected from the BAS to identify operational problems that are causing energy waste.
-By graphing actual operational data and comparing it against expected or previous conditions, it is possible to get a sense of how the facility is doing on the inside — almost like looking at an x-ray of the building.
+Using trend-log data collected from the BAS, BRT allows users to identify operational problems that are causing energy waste by graphing actual operational data and comparing it against expected or previous conditions.
+This makes it possible to get a clearer sense of how the facility is performing “behind the scenes” — almost like looking at an x-ray of the building.

-- Objectives and implementation of the Building Re-Tuning process
+- Objectives and implementation of the Building Re-tuning process

 - Identifying systems for re-tuning and the associated data requirements